 No matter if you fly at an AMA sanctioned R/C club site or if you fly somewhere on your own, you should always have your name, address, telephone number and AMA number on or inside your model.
 It is required at all AMA R/C club flying sites and AMA sanctioned flying events and simply a "good idea" even if flying somewhere else.
-Write this information on a strip of masking tape and place it on the inside of the model.
-The bottom center of the wing also makes a good location for the information.
+Write this information on a strip of masking tape and place it on the inside of the battery hatch (or simply write the information directly on the battery hatch).